 - 3.23 As discussed in more detail below, the Landscape Management Plan has built-in monitoring prescriptions to ensure that newly planted habitats are establishing successfully and that any failure or deterioration of habitats is detected and remedied promptly. - 3.24 Monitoring will also be undertaken with respect to Biodiversity Net Gain to ensure the on-site habitats achieve their target condition.
-Detailed prescriptions will be included in the subsequent review of this document at Reserved Matters stage.
+Detailed prescriptions will be included in the subsequent review of this document at Reserved Matters stage but will at least include monitoring visits by a qualified ecologist in Years 3 and 5 to inform ongoing management and remediation, where necessary.